Mortgage Application Definition

 The information requested can be detailed, so it is best to be as accurate and as thorough as possible.
 The decision of whether or not to grant a mortgage will be based, in large part, on the information provided in the application.
 Additional documentation is usually required to verify this information.
-Completing the application with the assistance of an experienced and knowledgeable mortgage professional is recommended in many cases.

-Personal information – Name, address, date of birth, marital status, length of time at present address, whether you own or rent your residence are some of the questions;
+- Personal information: Name, address, date of birth, marital status, length of time at present address, whether you own or rent your residence are some of the questions;

-Employment information – You will be asked your present employer, how long employed, job title, salary information, other sources of income;
+- Employment information: You will be asked your present employer, how long employed, job title, salary information, other sources of income;

-Assets and liabilities – You will be asked to provide information on real estate, bank accounts, retirement accounts and other assets you own, as well as your liabilities, including credit cards, other mortgages, rent, monthly payments of your liabilities.
+- Assets and liabilities: You will be asked to provide information on real estate, bank accounts, retirement accounts and other assets you own, as well as your liabilities, including credit cards, other mortgages, rent, monthly payments of your liabilities.

-Purpose of the mortgage loan – You will be asked whether this loan is for the purchase of real estate, a refinance of a mortgage, a second mortgage, a line of credit, a construction loan, etc.
+- Purpose of the mortgage loan: You will be asked whether this loan is for the purchase of real estate, a refinance of a mortgage, a second mortgage, a line of credit, a construction loan, etc.

 The mortgage professionals at First Foundation are educated and trained to provide you with the assistance needed to begin the mortgage application process and to take you to completion, as smoothly as possible.

 Other First Foundation Pages